Make your brand a standout –

 2. Keep your graphics simple (part 1).

-Some graphics I see in my social media feed have allllll the information about allll the things – the what/when/why/who/how-much and more besides.
+Some graphics I see in my social media feed have huge amounts of teensy text, with allllll the information about allll the things – the what/when/why/who/how-much and more besides.
 They’re jam-packed with text!
 And I am NOT going to stop my scroll to decipher that.

 Instead – keep the text in your graphics to a minimum.
-All you need to do is grab people’s interest – the rest of the information goes in the post.
+The sole purpose of your graphic is to grab people’s attention – the rest of the information goes in the post.
 They’ll stop and read it if it interests them.

 3. Keep your graphics simple (part 2)